Bunches of Fresh Greens and Herbs

 If you are using the herbs very quickly, store them in jars in the fridge, in a jar like a bunch of flowers.
 Parsley and green coriander are great this way as well.
 If you am going to use them that day, leave them in the jar on the kitchen bench.
 It is not as good as using the plastic containers, but is excellent for quick use – and looks gorgeous too.

-Before putting them in the jar, remove a couple of centimeters of the stem – a fresh cut just before placing in the jar ensure good water uptake by the stems.
+Before putting them in the jar, remove a couple of centimetres of the stem – a fresh cut just before placing in the jar ensure good water uptake by the stems.

 I have an old large coffee press pot that no longer has the plunger, and it is perfect for this job.
 Additionally it fits so well into the door shelf of the fridge, so as long as I leave plenty of room above it, it is perfect for storing bunches of greens and herbs.